AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/new-relic-service.md

 >[!INFO]
 >
->Other NR features are not available on Adobe Commerce projects at this time.
+>Other New Relic features are not available on Adobe Commerce projects.

 ## New Relic APM